Flexible global forecast combinations: Survey of Professional Forecasters

 \subsection{Tuned globalisation}

 The second set of experiments are broader comparisons that acknowledge the level of globalisation requires tuning in practice.
 For this purpose, we use leave-one-out cross-validation---a valid procedure provided the combination forecast errors are uncorrelated \citep{Bergmeir2018}.
-The value of $\gamma$ is tuned per task, so different tasks need not use the same value.
+The value of $\gamma$ is tuned over ten values logarithmically spaced between $0.001$ and $1000$ on a per-task basis, so different tasks need not use the same value.
 To allow for comparisons of forecast accuracy across weighting schemes, we report the mean square forecast error relative to that from equal weights, a common benchmark in practice:

 where $\tilde{f}_{t+h\mid t}^{(k)}$ is an arbitrary combination forecast and $\bar{f}_{t+h\mid t}^{(k)}$ is the equally-weighted combination forecast.
 Values of this metric less than one indicate superior performance to equal weights.